 Lisa Gleim, an award-winning pastel artist, a graduate of the Pennsylvania Academy of the Fine Arts and is the Audubon Artists 2012 & 2016 Gold Medal of Honor for Pastel recipient, Audubon Artists 2013 Art Spirit Foundation's Gold Medal Award for Pastel and Audubon Artists 2019 Art Spirit Foundation's Silver Medal Award for Pastel.
 In 2016 she was the Atlanta Branch of the National League of Pen Women's Artist of the Year.

-Working in both pastel and oil, Lisa achieves two very different styles from each medium.
-She is particularly interested in capturing the beauty of light and how it affects the landscape.
+Working in pastel, Lisa is particularly interested in capturing the beauty of light and how it affects her subject.
 She paints on location as often as possible—her destinations of choice are usually coastal regions of the East Coast and the mountains of Montana.

-Lisa is a Member of Excellence, Signature Member and past President (2016-18) of the Southeastern Pastel Society; Master Circle Member of the International Association of Pastel Societies; Signature Member and Board Member of the American Women Artists (AWA); Signature Member of the American Society of Marine Artists (ASMA) and Pastel Society of American (PSA); Elected Member of the Audubon Artists; Fellow and Associate Board Member of the American Artists Professional League; Full Member of the Catharine Lorillard Wolfe Art Club; Associate Member of the Allied Artists of America and American Impressionist Society; and a co-founder of the Atlanta Fine Arts League.
+Lisa is a Member of Excellence, Signature Member and past President (2016-18) of the Southeastern Pastel Society (SPS); Master Circle Member of the International Association of Pastel Societies (IAPS/MC); Signature Member and Board Member of the American Women Artists (AWA); Signature Member of the American Society of Marine Artists (ASMA), Artists For Conservation (AFC) and Pastel Society of American (PSA); Elected Member of the Audubon Artists; Fellow and Associate Board Member of the American Artists Professional League; Full Member of the Catharine Lorillard Wolfe Art Club; Associate Member of the Allied Artists of America and American Impressionist Society; and a co-founder of the Atlanta Fine Arts League.

 After studying and working in Philadelphia for eight years, Lisa moved back to her hometown of Atlanta where she maintains her studio and residence with her husband, daughter and three rescue dogs.
 She also spends as much time as possible at her second home in Big Sky, Montana.

-Lisa's work is represented by Cheryl Newby Gallery, Creighton Block Gallery, Atlanta Artist Collective, Lovetts Gallery and has been sold through One Kings Lane, Serena & Lily, Beverly McNeil Gallery, and Saatchi Art
+Lisa's work is represented by Cheryl Newby Gallery, Creighton Block Gallery, Atlanta Artist Collective, Lovetts Gallery, Portraits Inc., and has been sold through One Kings Lane, Serena & Lily, Beverly McNeil Gallery, and Saatchi Art